MapBiomas launches 1st Atlantic Forest collection of annual maps, covering Brazil, Argentina and Paraguay

-In Argentina, the total loss of native vegetation was approximately 2,106 km² (11% of the area in 2000), decreasing from 19,213 km² in 2000 to 17,107 km², mainly due to the growth of the area of forest plantations.
+In Argentina, the total loss of native vegetation was approximately 2,106 km² (11% of the area in 2000), falling from 19,213 km² in 2000 to 17,107 km², mainly due to the growth in the area of forest plantations.

 In Brazil, there was a loss of native vegetation of 14,943 km², from 482,772 km² to 467,829 km².
-It was the smallest percentage drop in relation to the total area in 2000: 3.1%.
+This was the smallest percentage drop in relation to the total area in 2000: 3.1%.

-With regard to agricultural activities, agriculture grew 67%, from 155,437.86 km² to 260,101.2 km².
-And the pasture area fell 23%, from 471,871.64 km² to 362,827.31 km², which indicates an intensification of land use and conversion of pasture areas for agriculture.
-Another activity that had growna lot was forestry, which has more than doubled in the area in the last two decades, going from 20,928.24 km² to 48,230.09 km² between 2000 and 2019.
+In terms of farming activities, agriculture grew by 67%, from 155,437.86 km² to 260,101.2 km².
+And the area of pasture fell by 23%, from 471,871.64 km² to 362,827.31 km², which indicates an intensification of land use and conversion of pasture areas to agriculture.
+Another activity that grew a lot was forestry, which more than doubled in area over the last two decades, from 20,928.24 km² to 48,230.09 km² between 2000 and 2019.

-With a resolution of 30 by 30 meters and 12 classes in the legend, the MapBiomas Atlantic Forest Collection 1 (2000-2019) covers 1,422,742 km² of the biome that occupies 8% of South America.
+With a resolution of 30 by 30 meters and 12 classes in the legend, the MapBiomas Atlantic Forest Collection 1 (2000-2019) covers the 1,422,742 km² of the biome that occupies 8% of South America.
 The platform can be accessed at bosqueatlantico.mapbiomas.org.

 Highlights:

-• The Atlantic Forest occupies 8% (1,422,742 km²) of South America.
+- the Atlantic Forest occupies 8% (1.422.742 km²) of South America;

-• 92% of the Atlantic Forest is in Brazil (1,309,579.72 km²), 6% in Paraguay (86,071.62 km²), and 2% in Argentina (27,090.57 km²).
+– 92% of the Atlantic Forest is in the Brazil ( 1.309.579,72 km²), 6% in Paraguay (86.071,62 km²), and 2% in the Argentina (27.090,57 km²).

-• Net loss of natural vegetation between 2000 and 2019: 27,139.2 km²;
+net loss of natural vegetation between 2000 and 2019: 27.139,2 km²;

-• the agricultural area remained stable, with a fall of 0.9% (from 800,399.35 km² to 793,212.96 km²).
+- the agricultural sector remained stable, with a drop of 0,9% (from 800,399.35 km² to 793,212.96 km²).

-• silviculture area (included as planted forest, in the forest class) more than doubled: from 20,945.05 km² to 48,287.53 km² (130.5% increase)
+- the Forest Plantation (included as planted forest, in the forest class) more than doubled: from 20.945,05 km² to 48.287,53 km² (130.5% increase)

-• the agricultural area grew 67%, from 155,437.86 to 260,101.2 km²
+- the agricultural area grew by 67%, from 155,437.86 to 260,101.2 km²

 MapBiomas Trinational Atlantic Forest

-MapBiomas Mata Atlântica Trinacional is an initiative that involves a collaborative network of specialists from Argentina (CONICET Institute of Subtropical Biology, UBA Agronomy College, Forestry Sciences College, UNAM, Corrientes Agricultural Experiment Station INTAand NGO Argentine Wildlife Foundation), Brazil (ArcPlan and SOS Mata Atlântica) and Paraguay (NGO WWF Paraguay).
-The project uses Landsat satellite images (30 x 30 meters of resolution) and cloud computing through the Google Earth Engine (GEE) platform to produce high-tech, low-cost annual land cover and use maps.
-The initiative is part of the MapBiomas Network, started in 2015 with MapBiomas Brasil (mapbiomas.org).
+MapBiomas Trinational Atlantic Forest is an initiative involving a collaborative network of experts from Argentina (Instituto de Biología Subtropical de CONICET, Facultad de Agronomía de la UBA, Facultad de Ciencias Forestales, UNAM, Estación Experimental INTA Corrientes and NGO Fundación Vida Silvestre Argentina), Brazil (ArcPlan and SOS Mata Atlântica) and Paraguay (NGO WWF Paraguay).
+The project uses Landsat satellite images (30 x 30 meter resolution) and cloud computing through the Google Earth Engine (GEE) platform to produce annual maps of land cover and use with high technology and low cost.
+The initiative is part of the MapBiomas Network, which began in 2015 with MapBiomas Brasil (mapbiomas.org.).

 PRESS